England vs England Lions, Warm-Up Match: Probable XIs, pitch report, weather forecast and match prediction

-England and England Lions will lock horns in their first three-day warm-up match at Peter Burge Oval in Brisbane starting on November 23, Tuesday.
+England will lock horns with England Lions in their second three-day warm-up match at Ian Healy Oval in Brisbane starting on November 30, Tuesday.

-As part of their shadow tour, the England Lions are currently touring Australia for a four-day warm-up match against Australia A. Prior to that, the England Lions will give some practice to the England national side ahead of the much-awaited Ashes in a three-day warm-up game.
+The first warm-up game between the two teams at Peter Burge Oval in Brisbane turned out to be a damp squib.
+The match ended in a draw after rain played spoilsport for a major part of three days.

-This match will also mark the return of England all-rounder Ben Stokes.
-The warm-up game will provide much-needed practice for Ben Stokes after he missed out on a vast amount of cricket due to personal reasons.
-Joe Root and Co. will be eager to take on the England Lions and correct their mistakes before the rivalry resumes.
+In overcast conditions, England opted to bat first.
+Rory Burns and Haseeb Hameed looked in great touch.
+Burns was the more attacking of the two as he scored 39 off 67 with the help of four fours.
+Hameed went on to score 53 off 109 with eight fours.

 England vs England Lions Details